In 2017 @ease was created by Prof. Dr.

 Even though there are good forms of assistance, only 30% of youngsters with psychological

 problems receive help at the right time.
-The threshold for getting help is quite often too high.
+The threshold for reaching out for help is often too high.

-Many youngsters feel ashamed, don’t know where to ask for help, or have to stay on a waitinglist for a long time.
+Many youngsters feel ashamed, don’t know where to ask for help, are put on a waitinglist for a long time.

 Furthermore, it’s also difficult to get help when your symptoms come and go and can’t be diagnosed (yet).